Bethe-ansatz study of the Bose-Fermi mixture: Summary

 \section{Summary}

+In summary, using the Bethe ansatz we have studied the one-dimensional Bose-Fermi mixture with contact repulsions described by the Hamiltonian (\ref{eq:Hamiltonian}) and obtained several new exact results.
+The main ones are (i) an exact microscopic derivation of the compressibility \cite{Note1} and Drude weight matrices, $\mathcal{M}$ and $\mathcal{D}$, see Eqs.~(\ref{eqn:Exact_Relation_ChemicalPot}) and (\ref{eqn:Exact_Relation_Drude}), respectively, (ii) the exact sum rules (\ref{eq:Dsumrules}) and (\ref{eq:Dsumrules3}) for the Drude weights that follow from Galilean invariance, and (iii) the exact relations (\ref{eq:detTr}) that the squared excitation velocities are the eigenvalues of the matrix product $\mathcal{DM}$.
+Moreover, we showed that both matrices $\mathcal{M}$ and $\mathcal{D}$ can only be expressed in terms of the matrix elements of the dressed charge matrix (\ref{eq:Z}).

-In summary, we have obtained several exact results for the one-dimensional Bose-Fermi mixture with contact repulsion.
-Analyzing the Bethe-ansatz solution of the model, we have derived its compressibility and the Drude weight matrices.
-It turns out that both of them can be expressed in terms of the dressed charge matrix (\ref{eq:Z}) and the excitation velocities for two branches of elementary excitations.
-Due to Galilean invariance, the matrix elements of the Drude weight obey the constraints (\ref{eq:Dsumrules}) and (\ref{eq:Dsumrules3}).
-An interesting consequence of our results is that once the determinant and the trace of the product of the compressibility and the Drude weight matrices are taken, the dressed charge matrix disappears and one obtains a closed form expression for the two excitation velocities, which can be understood as the eigenvalues of the product, see Eqs.~(\ref{eq:detTr}).
-The latter expressions are the generalization of the well-known result (\ref{eq:v2mu(n)}) for the sound velocity of one-component one-dimensional quantum liquids \cite{lieb_exact_1963b,haldane_effective_1981}, which was shown exactly for the Bethe-ansatz solvable cases \cite{haldane_demonstration_1981}.
+An interesting consequence of our results is that once the determinant and the trace of the product $\mathcal{DM} = \mathcal{Z V}^2\mathcal{Z}^{-1}$ are taken, the dressed charge matrix disappears and one obtains a closed form expression for the two excitation velocities, see Eqs.~(\ref{eq:detTr}).
+The latter is the generalization of the well-known result (\ref{eq:v2mu(n)}) for the sound velocity of one-component one-dimensional quantum liquids \cite{lieb_exact_1963b,haldane_effective_1981}, which was shown exactly for the Bethe-ansatz solvable cases \cite{haldane_demonstration_1981}.
 The present study can be understood as a nontrivial extension of the work of Haldane \cite{haldane_demonstration_1981} to the two-component Galilean-invariant case.

 Here we have studied the two-component system with spin-polarized fermions.
-It would be interesting to generalize the present study to the mixture of bosons with spin-$\frac{1}{2}$ fermions or to the case of interacting spin-$\frac{1}{2}$ fermions, both of which admit Bethe-ansatz solutions \cite{lai_yang_exact}.
+It would be interesting to generalize the present study to the mixture of bosons with spin-$\frac{1}{2}$ fermions or to the case of spin-$\frac{1}{2}$ fermions, both of which admit Bethe-ansatz solutions \cite{lai_yang_exact}.
 In the latter cases the system of coupled Bethe-ansatz equations are characterized by two kernels unlike one in the present case and one should find a way to deal with it.
-It would thus be interesting to verify if the eigenvalues of the product of the compressibility and the Drude weight matrices correspond to the squares of the excitation velocities beyond the Bose-Fermi mixture.
+It would thus be interesting to verify if the eigenvalues of the product of the compressibility and the Drude weight matrices correspond to the squares of the excitation velocities beyond the Bose-Fermi mixture, and moreover, in nonintegrable models.